LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 Supervised Learning - Classification Algorithm

 ### Data Sources:
+ This research paper mainly uses two datsets:

-1- The Diabetes Dataset of 1000 Iraqi patients, multi-classification framework to predict diabetes in three classes: diabetic, non-diabetic, and prediabetes.
+1- The Diabetes Dataset of 1000 Iraqi patients, acquired from the laboratory of Medical City Hospital and (the Specializes Center for Endocrinology and Diabetes-Al-Kindy Teaching Hospital).

  The data consists of 13 variables on 1000 subjects: No. of Patient, Sugar Level Blood, Age, Gender, Creatinine ratio (Cr), Body Mass Index (BMI), Urea, Cholesterol (Chol), Fasting lipid profile, including total, LDL(low-density lipoprotein), VLDL(very low density lipoprotein), Triglycerides (TG), HDL Cholesterol(high-density lipoprotein), HBA1C(hemoglobin A1c), Class (the patient's diabetes disease class may be Diabetic, Non-Diabetic, or Predict-Diabetic).